HeliumEdu/frontend/README.md

 As the Vagrant environment does take a bit more time to setup (even though the setup is largely automated) and can consume more developer and system resources, the local development environment described below is the quickest and easiest way to get up and running.

+Note that Vagrant relies on a built version of the frontend code to best simulate a prod-like environment.
+Thus, each time code changes are made, `make build` will need to be run for them to take effect.

 ### Local Development
 This is the simplest way to get started with minimal effort.
 Before starting the frontend development server, ensure the [`platform`](https://github.com/HeliumEdu/platform) server is running at http://localhost:8000.
 Then, to get going